dvll13/exercise/_notes/js.md

 // these are primitive types too: typeof undefined // undefined typeof null // object (NB! should be checked with `someVar === null` instead)

+typeof someFunction // function

+typeof someArray // object
+typeof someObject // object
+// BETTER:
+instanceof Array // true
+instanceof Object // true
+instanceof Function // true
+// since all the reference types are children of Object, hence Array/Function instanceof Object -> true
 ```

 > **De-referencing** an object - when we **remove** all pointers to a memory allocated space for an object, then the JS engine will clean it from the memory (garbage collect).
 This can be done by **`obj1 = null`**.

+> **Wrapper types** for primitive values - JS uses them to allow us to call methods on them like `someString.substring()`.
+Adds the wrapper when it notices the method call and destroys it immediately, that's why `someString instanceof String === false`

 <br/><br/><br/>